 Edgeworthstown was known far and wide for its association with new ideas on education.
-Its most prominent figure Richard Lovell Edgeworth had personally sponsored a bill in the Irish Parliament some years earlier which had the stated purpose of setting up a public education system for poorer children in Ireland.
-Following the passing of the 1831 Education Act, an application for a school was submitted and the signatories to that application were Maria Edgeworth (the daughter of Richard Lovell, the world famous author and story teller) as well as C.J.
-Edgeworth, Esq.
-Thomas Gray PP and Laurence Reynolds.
-This was built in 1840 and now houses The Maria Edgeworth Centre There were to be two rooms 30ft x 20ft with the lower storey 12ft. high and the upper storey 10ft high.
+As a matter of fact, its most prominent figure Richard Lovell Edgeworth had personally sponsored a bill in the Irish Parliament some years earlier.
+Above all, it had the stated purpose of setting up a public education system for poorer children in Ireland.

-One early report on the school read ‘The mistress taught school for the last eighteen years in this town under the patronage of Miss Honoria Edgeworth of the Edgeworth family.
+‘The mistress taught school for the last eighteen years in this town under the patronage of Miss Honoria Edgeworth of the Edgeworth family.
 The school has been opened for boys on Monday 26th April 1841 and for girls on Monday 3rd May 1841.
 The children learning the first elements pay 1d a week and children more advanced pay 2d a week’

-The hopes and dreams of many were realised when the Maria Edgeworth Centre opened in 2019.
-It was the culmination of many years of hard work by the society.
-The building has an historic past, it was one of the first schools built after the passing of the Education Act of 1831.
+Significantly, the building has an historic past.
+It was one of the first schools built after the passing of the Education Act of 1831.
 This act, for the first time made provision for a government backed primary school system providing for the education of protestant and catholic children.
-Its building required the support of both religious communities and this school built in 1840 had Maria Edgeworth as one of its first patron.
-Incidentally, the contents of the act became, forty years later, the blueprint for a similar education system in England, Scotland and Wales which did not have a primary school system.
+Its building required the support of both religious communities and this school, built in 1840, had Maria Edgeworth as one of its first patron.
+Incidentally, the contents of the act became, forty years later, the blueprint for a similar education system in England, Scotland and Wales which did not have a primary school system at the time.

 The best way to keep in touch and to be aware of our events